hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 As with any high-throughput experiment, a single assay is often subject to a substantial amount of variability.
 Thus, it is highly recommended to setup your experimental design with a **minimum of 2-3 biological replicates**.
 Presumably, two replicates measuring the same underlying biology should have high consistency but that is not always the case.
 Having replicates allow you to evaluate concordance of peaks and identify a set of reproducible enriched regions with greater confidence.
 If you have multiple sample groups and are planning a differential enrichment analysis, increasing the number of replicates will give you more statistical power to find changes between groups.

+> **NOTE: Replicates are necessary for both CUT&RUN and ATAC-seq, for all of the reasons described above**

 <p align="center">
 <img src="../img/replicates.png" width="500">
 </p>